-- Finding it hard to motivate yourself to do things.
+- Finding it hard to motivate yourself to do normal activities.

 - Your reaction times are reduced.

-The trick is then to look back over your diary to see if you experience several of these on days when you’ve had less sleep, but not when you’ve had more sleep.
-That will then be a good indicator that you’re not getting enough sleep on those days.
+The key is to carefully check your diary to see if you only experience the symptoms on the days after having less sleep.
+That will be a good indicator that you’re not getting enough sleep on those days.

 Don’t panic if you’re not sleeping enough

-It’s important to understand that even though these guidelines exist, you shouldn’t panic if you don’t always get that optimum amount.
+Even though these guidelines exist, try not to panic if you don’t always get that optimum amount.

-For example, if you’ve worked out that your golden number of hours sleep is exactly 8, then the temptation will be to start worrying when you only get 7.
+For example, if you’ve worked out that eight hours is what you need to wake up feeling great, then the temptation will be to worry when you only get seven.

-The reality though is that most people generally do manage to get by just fine on less sleep from time to time.
-If you have one of those nights when you just can’t seem to get to sleep easily, try not to worry that the next day will be awful.
-This will probably only keep you awake longer.
+The reality is that most people can function well with less sleep from time to time.
+So on the nights when it takes you longer to fall asleep, try not to worry that the next day will be difficult.
+That thought will only keep you awake longer.

 How much do you sleep?

 How much sleep do you think you get on average, and how much do you think you need to be at your best?
-Feel free to leave a comment below.
+Let me know in the comments below!